 read-only and the drive cannot be accessed from Windows File Explorer, i.e.

 it doesn't appear as a normal drive or even a Windows File Explorer shell

 extension.
-Therefore, when using Windows XP or Vista to access files on a
+Therefore, when using Windows Vista to access files on a

 BitLocker encrypted drive you cannot use any version of SyncBack to